TheMrAI/ray_buster/README.md

                                 -r 800x800 -s 100 -d 10 -o  -f 70 -a 0 -m 1
         -h --help       Print out the help message.

-For the scene command it is possible to override a number of optional the rendering settings, which are as follow:
+For the scene command it is possible to override a number of optional rendering settings, which are as follow:
         -r <width>x<height>     - the rendering resolution.
 Example 1024x768
         -s <value>              - sampling value.
 This controls how many sub pixel samples to take at each ray bounce.
         -d <value>              - ray depth.
 How many ray bounces are simulated.
 After 20, it only gives diminishing returns.